GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  In the `<hostname>` both IP ( `197.122.32.421`) and hostname (`redis.example.org`) have to be working on all clients and main redis server.
-Try to `Ping` and you should get a `PONG`.
+  In the `<hostname>`, both IP (`197.122.32.421`) and hostname (`redis.example.org`) have to be working on all clients and the main redis server.
+Try to `Ping`, and you should get a `PONG`.

   **This is the end of the commands that had to be done on both nodes**

 !!!
-Warning
+Note
-    For more information please see [how to do this here.](https://redislabs.com/blog/using-stunnel-to-secure-redis/)
+    For more information or if you're having trouble, please see [this redis how-to guide.](https://redislabs.com/blog/using-stunnel-to-secure-redis/)

 !!!
 Note
-    Redis can also be configured for HA and failover with multiple methods utilizing [Sentinel](https://redis.io/topics/sentinel) or [Redis-cluster](https://redis.io/topics/cluster-tutorial)
+    Redis can also be configured for HA and failover with multiple methods, utilizing [Sentinel](https://redis.io/topics/sentinel) or [Redis-cluster](https://redis.io/topics/cluster-tutorial)

-### 5. Modify JSON Entries
+### Modify JSON Entries

 Use JXplorer (or a similar LDAP browser) to modify some of the JSON entries in LDAP for handling accessible caching and multiple authorization servers.